 While you will not have a lot of direct contact with your precious metals IRA custodian, they still play an integral role in managing your retirement account.

-You will continue to work with the same Specialist who walked you through setting up your precious metals IRA, and who knows your needs and retirement goals.
+You will continue to work with the same Specialist who walked you through setting up your precious metals IRA, and who knows your situation and goals.

 We recommend you start with a minimum of $10,000 in a retirement account to set up a Birch Gold precious metals IRA.